 An employee experience that seamlessly integrates all facets of the digital workplace provides tremendous benefits to the organization…but it takes time.
 For example, more investment in time and resources to the planning phase of implementing or revitalizing an intranet portal—a phase we refer to as the “discovery process”— can improve employee satisfaction, increase efficiency, and drive greater productivity.

-For better results, start with your users’ needs.
+For better employee experience, start with your users’ needs.

 That said, doing the discovery process right does not mean it has to be a long, drawn-out painful affair or an enormous drain on resources.
 Some activities in discovery are vital to the success of the project.
 Others are the “nice to haves.”
 We’ve led many organizations through this process and see these moves as worthy investments when it comes to delivering an optimal employee experience: